jpadie/node-red-virtual-matter-devices/README.md

         occupiedCoolingSetpoint: [16,30],
         unoccupiedHeatingSetpoint: [6,30],
         unoccupiedCoolingSetpoint: [6,30],
-        occupied: [0,1]  (1 = occpied),
+        occupied: [0,1]  (1 = occupied, 0 = unoccupied),
         occupiedSetback: [0,20]
         unoccupiedSetback: [0,20]
         humidity: [0,100]
         outdoorTemperature: float
     }

-all temperature values should be supplied in degrees celsius.
+All temperature values should be supplied in degrees celsius.

 NB If you provide a value for systemMode that is not permitted by your configuration you may well crash your node-red instance.

+Setback is a way of expressing hysteresis.
+In heating mode, when the device starts it will heat the room to the setpoint and then turn off until the room temperature falls below the setpoint by the amount of the setback value.

+NB be careful setting a setback value too high if you are using wet underfloor heating.  the thermal mass would usually mean a value of 0.2 - 0.5C would be better.

 ### Fans